-If you regularly travel overseas you may want to get a dedicated credit card to use on your trips.
+If you regularly travel abroad, you may want to get a dedicated credit card to use on your trips.

-By doing this, you'll be able to avoid hefty foreign spending fees that many providers charge.
+By doing this, you'll be able to avoid the hefty foreign spending fees that many providers charge.

 Costs to use your credit card abroad

-There are a number of fees and charges your card provider may charge you if you use your credit card overseas
+There are a number of fees and charges your card provider may levy if you use your credit card overseas.

 'Foreign-loading fee' or ‘Foreign-exchange commission’

 This is a fee that your provider will charge you every time you make a transaction, and it will be a percentage of the amount spent.
 You can typically expect to pay up to 2.99% each time you use the card.

 If you use your credit card to make cash machine withdrawals, your provider will typically start charging you interest immediately.
 You will still have to pay this, even if you pay off your credit card in full before the end of the month.

 You can expect to pay a fee of around 3% (or minimum £3) when you take money out of a cash machine, in addition to the foreign-loading fees and interest charges.